photosynthesisdev/netraiders/README.md

 ## Final Artifacts

 ### KEY TERMS
-- **Network Update Loop** refers to the while True loop running in the '/netraider' websocket, which can be found in the [`api.py`](webserver/api.py#L22-L81).
+- **Network Update Loop** refers to the while True loop running in the '/netraider' websocket, which can be found in the [`api.py`](webserver/api.py#L50-L90).
 This is where all important player state information, such as position, scale, or score, are computed and stored.
 - **Unity Update Loop** refers to the main Unity Engine loop.
 This is where all visual rendering is done.

 ### ARCHITECTURE
 - **Authoritative Simulation** is the type of multiplayer architecture in netraiders.
 Players simply send their keyboard and mouse inputs to the server, and the server processes the clients new state.
 This is done 20 times a second.
 This means that it is impossible for players to commit the most egregious of hacks like getting an unlimited score.
 - **Tick Based Simulation** is a way of simulating a game over a network.
 If implemented properly, it allows for consistent time across all clients.
 Each game 'tick' in a tick based simulation represents a discrete update cycle where user inputs from the previous tick are processed.
+Our Python implementation of our Netraider simulation can be found in [`netraidersimulation.py`](webserver/netraidersimulation.py)

 ### SMOOTH LOCAL CLIENT VISUALS
 - **Client Side Prediction** allows for smooth gameplay for the *local player*.
 The Unity Update loop can run at a few hundred frames a second.
 The Network Update Loop runs at a strict 20 frames (ticks) per second, because networks just can't transmit data that fast (especially over TCP/IP).